bneidlinger/RobotWars/RobotWars_app_code.md

     // --- Code SNIPPET Management Methods (Using API) ---
-    // ...
-(No changes to saveCodeSnippet, loadCodeSnippet, deleteCodeSnippet, populateCodeSnippetSelect) ...
     /** Saves or updates a code snippet via API */ async saveCodeSnippet(name, code) {
         this.updateLoadoutStatus(`Saving snippet "${name}"...`);